GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/install-kubernetes.md

         === "Linux"

-            Open file manager which maybe `Nautilus` and find `Connect to Server` place the address which should be `http://localhost:8080`.
+            Open file manager which maybe `Nautilus` and find `Connect to Server` place the address which should be `dav://localhost:8080/repository/default`.
 By default the username and password are `admin` if not changed in `etc/gluu/conf/jca_password`.

         === "Windows"

-            Open  `My PC` and inside the address that might read your `C` drive place the address which should be `http://localhost:8080`.
+            Install a WebDav client such as WinSCP.
+Connect using the jackrabbit address which should be `http://localhost:8080/repository/default`.
 By default the username and password are `admin` if not changed in `etc/gluu/conf/jca_password`.

         === "Mac"

-            Open `Finder` , `Go` then `Connect to Server` and place the address which should be `http://localhost:8080`.
+            Open `Finder` , `Go` then `Connect to Server` and place the address which should be `http://localhost:8080/repository/default`.
 By default the username and password are `admin` if not changed in `etc/gluu/conf/jca_password`.

 === "Script"

     !!!warning
         Used for quick testing with Jackrabbit and should be avoided.

-    1. Copy files to Jackrabbit container at `/opt/webdav`
+    1. Login to Jackrabbit container, for example: `kubectl -n gluu exec -ti jackrabbit-0 -- sh`.

+    1. Go to `/opt/webdav` directory; create any files or directory under this directory.

-    1. Run `python3 /app/scripts/jca_sync.py` .
+    1. Run `python3 /app/scripts/jca_sync.py`.

 ## Build pygluu-kubernetes installer